 Teacher In-Service Training

-This program reviews some of the technologies currently used in research laboratories such as electrophoresis, DNA extraction, bacterial transformation, and polymerase chain reaction (PCR).
+This session reviews some of the technologies currently used in research laboratories such as electrophoresis, DNA extraction, bacterial transformation, and polymerase chain reaction (PCR).
 Accompanying activities are used to teach these concepts in the classroom.

 Developed by the American Physiological Society, these activities focus on the cardiovascular response to exercise.
 Students measure blood pressure and heart rate, calculate cardiac output, and investigate the effects of peripheral resistance on blood flow.